Lost in the Former West

-Lost in the Former West was the final album released by The Fatima Mansions.
+Lost in the Former West is the final album by Irish rock band the Fatima Mansions, released in 1994.
 Writing for Hot Press, Liam Fay said that it is "both Fatima Mansions’ most accessible and most ambitious release yet.
 It revisits virtually all the bases that the band has touched during its previous four albums but maintains a cohesion and easy-appeal throughout.
 More than anything else, it is the sound of a group who feel that their time has finally come."

 As with Viva Dead Ponies, the song listing as released in the US differed from the UK version, incorporating "Something Bad" and "Go Home Bible Mike" from Valhalla Avenue, while excluding "Sunken Cities".
-The track "Nite Flights" is a cover of The Walker Brothers song.
+The track "Nite Flights" is a cover of the Walker Brothers song.

 Track listing

 All songs written by Cathal Coughlan, except where noted.